Be a part of the Central Kentucky Youth Orchestras!

 The excerpts are taken from repertoire performed by each orchestra and are cumulative in difficulty (i.e. Excerpt#1 in Symphony Orchestra Violin packet is representative of a Repertory Orchestra piece, Excerpt #2 is representative of a Concert Orchestra piece, Excerpt #3 is representative of a Symphony Orchestra piece.)
 If you need more details or have additional questions, contact the office at operationsckyo@gmail.com.

-For the 2025-2026 season classical auditions for all strings, winds, brass, piano and harp, will take place via video.
-Percussion students should complete this Percussion Interest Form to schedule an in-person skills assessment.
+For the 2026-2027 season, classical auditions for all strings, winds, brass, piano and harp, will take place via video.
+Percussion students should complete this PERCUSSION INTEREST FORM

 PLEASE FOLLOW THE VIDEO INSTRUCTIONS BELOW: